 However, the challenges are many.
 The connectivity in charge of building security explains the reluctance of some people to preserve their privacy.
-The objective is to find the right compromise between its advantages and disadvantages.
+The objective is to find the right compromise between smart city benefits and limitations.

-Smart city: what benefits for citizens and communities?
+Smart city benefits and limitations for citizens and communities

 Certainly, the environmental stakes are enough to make us pessimistic if we do not act quickly.
 Architects of the future design network infrastructures and systems, born from the constant evolution of innovation.
 Under these conditions, it is likely that the smart city and climate change duo will lead us to a framework that respects the environment and our quality of life.

 To transform a city into a true smart city, IoT technologies are the perfect allies.

 The Internet of Things uses in particular :

 - connected devices, aiming to reduce operating costs without reducing comfort;

 - intelligent sensors, which optimize water management and rationalize electricity consumption;